sayef/bplus-tree/README.md

-#B+ Tree Data Insertion and Deletion
+# B+ Tree Data Insertion and Deletion
-My B+ Tree Tuotial Link: www.sketchingdream.com/blog/b-plus-tree-tutorial/ The source code is well commented to understand which line does what We can take input from file or manually, both the process is same as follwoing:
+## My B+ Tree Tuotial Link: www.sketchingdream.com/blog/b-plus-tree-tutorial/
+The source code is well commented to understand which line does what.
+We can take input from file or manually, both the process is same as follwoing:

 1. First give the number of pointers
 2. Press 1 and a value for inserting the value